nicolette88888888-art/Nicolette-Portfolio/README.md

 A modern, responsive portfolio website showcasing the work and background of Nicolette Tandradinata, a Psychology and Advertising/Public Relations major at UNC Chapel Hill.

+**🌐 Live Portfolio**: [View Portfolio](https://nicolette88888888-art.github.io/Nicolette-Portfolio/) (or your deployed URL)

+**👨‍💻 Built with**: This portfolio was created with the assistance of [Cursor](https://cursor.sh/) AI coding assistant (Auto) - an AI-powered development tool that helps bring creative visions to life through code.

 ## 🚀 Features

 - **Modern Design**: Beautiful gradient-based UI with smooth animations and transitions